MicrosoftDocs/power-platform/power-platform/sap/connect/secure-network-communications.md

 ### Get SAPCAR

 1. Go to the [SAP Software Download Center](https://me.sap.com/softwarecenter) and sign in with your SAP credentials.
-1. Search for "SAPCAR" and select the latest nonarchived version.
+1. Search for *SAPCAR* and select the latest non-archived version.
 1. Select your operating system.
 1. Download the .EXE file to `C:\sap\SAR`.